consonantal/django-mongodbforms/readme.md

 # django mongodbforms

-This is an implementation of django's model forms for mongoengine documents.
+This is an implementation of django's model forms for python 2+ and 3+ for mongoengine documents.

 ## Requirements